knative/docs/docs/eventing/sources/rabbitmq-source/README.md

 ### Verify

 Check the event-display service to see if it is receiving events.
-It may take a while for the Source to start sending events to the Sink, so be patient :p!
+It might take a while for the Source to start sending events to the Sink.

 ```sh
   kubectl -l='serving.knative.dev/service=event-display' logs -c user-container